Moisturizing DIY Pumpkin Lavender Body Butter, The Ultimate Fall Luxury

 3 airtight containers, 4 oz (these are the containers I used)

 How to Make DIY Pumpkin Lavender Body Butter

 Using the double broiler method, add coconut oil and shea butter to a glass measuring pitcher over a pan of shallow boiling water.
 (You do not want the boiling water to touch the glass measuring pitcher.)
 Heat coconut oil and shea butter until melted, mixing often with a whisk.

 Remove from heat and add pumpkin seed oil.
 Place in the refrigerator to cool and set up (like jello does), approximately 2 hours.
 Once solid beat with an electric hand mixer until light and fluffy.
-Add 15 to 20 drops of lavender essential oil and blend with hand mixer.
+Add 15 to 20 drops of lavender essential oil and blend with a hand mixer.
 Spoon DIY Pumpkin Lavender Body Butter into airtight containers.

 Yields 12 ounces